 A general direction of the development will focus on the maintenance and bug fixing of the existing components.
 Work started on SAM v.
 22.1 with primary aim to fix various issues identified during the deployment of SAM v.
 22 and during the extended validation phase.

-The main task for the forthcoming period is to support migration of SAM central services to consortium CNRS, SRCE and GRNET.
+As SAM services operated by CERN will be discontinued as of 01 May (CERN did not participate to the bidding for providing the services after PY4), the main task for the forthcoming period is to support migration of SAM central services to a new consortium of partners (CNRS, SRCE and GRNET).
 This will involve developing a detailed time plan, writing technical documentation necessary for the migration of SAM central services, providing technical support to the consortium as well as organizing SAM migration meetings and workshops to follow up on the transition process and make sure it is implemented in time and within its scope.
 In addition, documentation will be written in order to finalize monitoring of the local NGI services.

 With respect to the message brokers the plan is to have a transparent migration (one that will not affect the clients, i.e. SAM and APEL) in the upcoming months.
 As the new set of brokers will be built upon a newer version of the ActiveMQ software (5.8) tests are already underway to evaluate and assess whether the newer version can interoperate with the current one used in production (5.5).
 As long as the results of these tests are successful the new broker endpoints (two (2) that will be hosted by GRNET and SRCE respectively) will be added to the current production network by mid March 2014 so that the removal of the current 4 endpoints can proceed until the end of April 2014.
 If the tests are unsuccessful then GRNET and SRCE will proceed with the provisioning of a new set of brokers that will rely upon the 5.5 version of ActiveMQ, so that the transparent removal of the currently four (4) broker endpoints in production can proceed.

-SAM activities will continue during PY5 in the context of the JRA2 activity.
-A consortium composed by CNRS, GRNET and SRCE will lead the developments and guarantee the service operation.
-The main objective of SAM developments in PY5 is the evolution of the framework towards a more lightweight and sustainable solution that will better address the evolving requirements of EGI for testing and benchmarking its capabilities in terms of resilience and service continuity.
+Development of the SAM product will continue during PY5 in the context of the JRA2 activity.
+The consortium composed by CNRS, GRNET and SRCE will lead the developments.
+The main objective of SAM developments in PY5 is the evolution of the framework towards a more lightweight and open source project that will better address the evolving requirements of EGI for testing and benchmarking its capabilities in terms of resilience and service continuity and potentially of other interested Research Infrastructures.
 The work will rely on the outcome of the mini project A new approach to Computing A/R reports [R 26] executed during project year 4.

 The PY5 plan foresees the following tasks: